mikepk/botocore/docs/source/reference/services/clouddirectory.rst

-    Publishes a development schema with a version.
-If description and attributes are specified, ``PublishSchema`` overrides the development schema description and attributes.
-If not, the development schema description and attributes are used.
+    Publishes a development schema with a major version and a recommended minor version.